Ahmed-Ashraf15/BackeHouse/README.md

-# DevOps Frontend Project
+# DevOps Bakehouse Frontend Project

 ## Overview

-This is a frontend application that is containerized using Docker and integrated with Jenkins for Continuous Integration (CI) and Continuous Deployment (CD).
+This is a frontend application that is containerized using Docker and integrated with Jenkins for Continuous Integration (CI) and Continuous Deployment (CD) on a slave in AWS.

+## Prerequisites

+- configure EC2 instance as a slave on Jenkins
+- install Docker on EC2 instance

+## Details

+1. project using Jenkins pipeline
+   - consist from two stages
+2. CI stage run docker file to build the image and push it to docker hub repository
+3. CD stage pull the image from docker hub then run container with host port 9000

 ## Usage